wickietetsu/FOSUserBundle/Resources/doc/user_manager.rst

-Although the built-in user managers also implement ``Symfony\Component\Security\Core\User\UserProviderInterface``, using the UserManager as user provider is deprecated and will tbe removed in future versions.
+Although the built-in user managers also implement ``Symfony\Component\Security\Core\User\UserProviderInterface``, using the UserManager as user provider is deprecated and will be removed in future versions.
 Use ``FOS\UserBundle\Security\UserProvider`` instead.